cyschneck/Star-Chart-Spherical-Projection/README.md

 ### newStar Object

 The star chart package comes with over a hundred of brightest stars as part of a built-in library.
-However, a star can be easily added for plotting or calculations by creating a newStar object.
+However, a new star can be easily added for plotting or calculations by creating a newStar object.
 The newStar object will require a few important features that plotStereographicProjection() and finalPositionOfStars() can now accept as an additional argument.

 This allows for the creation of a new star in two ways:

-**With a Proper Motion Speed and a Proper Motion Angle**
+**1. With a Proper Motion Speed and a Proper Motion Angle**

 As seen in [in-the-sky.org for Pollux](https://in-the-sky.org/data/object.php?id=TYC1920-2194-1)
 ```